weijian2/Event-Search-Recommendation-Engine/README.md

 recommendation page
 ![](https://github.com/weijian2/Event-Search-Recommendation-Engine/raw/master/demoPics/recommendation.png)

-## Usage/Quick Start
-Login using demo account and password(1111/2222), like an event, enjoy!:+1:

 ## Known bugs
 1. when change to mongoDB as backend database, the unfavorite function doesn't work, wait to be fixed.
-2. If I log in as user A, if the session has not time out, I can use other users(e.g. user B) to visit the content of user A, not safe.
+2. If I log in as user A, if the session has not time out, I can use other users(e.g. user B) to visit the content of user A, not safe.<br>
 If you find any more bugs, feel free to contact weijian1@andrew.cmu.edu

 ## Todo list